doobybooby/Haskell/README.md

 ## Types

 1. Types are sets of values
+* Int
+* Integer
+* Float
+* Double
+* Bool
+* Char

 2. Typeclasses are sets of types
+* Eq -- check for equality
+* Ord -- check for ordering, must be part of Eq
+* Show -- return the string version
+* Read -- takes a string, and returns the string type
+* Enum -- Sequential order types
+* Bounded -- Has an upper bound and lower bound.
+* Num - takes two number of the same type and returns a number of that type
+* Integral
+* Floating
 3. To find out what type x is;

 > :t